 Search for content quickly and find it as soon as you need it

 Many organizations don’t even have a complete inventory of their content.
 There may be pieces of media sitting on a drive or in analog formats somewhere, lying in disuse rather than continuing to generate value.
+If it’s on older formats, this content might even be deteriorating and at risk of becoming too corroded to use.

 What do I need to know about DAM?